cliffc2/cliffnotes/README.md

 ---
-how to get your stake pool cert (example)
+How to get your stake pool cert (example)
 ---